AirshipCMS/Docs/09-project-directory.md

 #### airmail.html
 special layout for rendering airmail templates. (can you modify this and does it affect emails when you put stuff here?? @jon) see template rendering

+#### application.html
+generic layout

 ### templates
-only html files and directories here.
+only html files and directories here. see page templates and template directories.

-#### Page Templates
-only html. should match those set in modify in admin panel (or they will simply be unused templates and template dirs.). these are for pages. see template rendering

-#### Template Directories
-template directories should match those set in modify in admin panel (or they will simply be unused templates and template dirs.). these are for collections. see template rendering